succinctlabs/zcam1-sdk/README.md

 3. Go to an example folder (for instance `cd examples/e2e`)
 4. Copy the `.env.example` file to `.env`
 5. Set `EXPO_PUBLIC_APP_ID` to something like `<YOUR_TEAM_ID>.<YOUR_BUNDLE_ID>`
+   To retrieve your Team ID, refer to the note below
 6. Update the `bundleIdentifier` field in the `app.json` file with the bundle ID from step 3
 7. run `npx expo prebuild && npx expo run:ios --device`
 8. It will lilely fail; You need to trust the developper on your device:
    Open the iOS device settings -> General -> Device Management -> Click Trust for the app

 [create a personal team]: https://stackoverflow.com/questions/4952820/test-ios-app-on-device-without-apple-developer-program-or-jailbreak/66484365#66484365

+> [!NOTE]
+> To retrieve your Team ID, complete the following steps:
+> 1. Open Keychain access
+> 2. Locate a certificate named "Apple Development" and open it
+> 3. The Team ID is the field "Organizational unit" under "Subject name" section

 ## `react-native-zcam1-capture`